Roardom/UNIT3D-Announce/README.md

 sudo supervisorctl stop unit3d-announce:unit3d-announce_00
 ```

-### Global Freeleech or Double Upload Events
+## Global Freeleech or Double Upload Events

+> [!IMPORTANT]
-> When using the Rust based UNIT3D Announce tracker, the global freeleech and double upload events are handled by the external tracker itself.
-This means you must activate the events in the `config/other.php` file within UNIT3D as normal for timer and then also within the `.env` file of the UNIT3D Announce tracker.
+> When using the Rust-based UNIT3D-Announce tracker, the global freeleech and double upload events are handled by the external tracker itself.
+This means you must activate the events in the `config/other.php` file within UNIT3D as normal to show the timer and then also within the `.env` file of the UNIT3D-Announce tracker to update user stats correctly.

-To enable\disable global freeleech or double upload events, you need to adjust the following environment variables in the `.env` file and then restart the tracker using the supervisorctl command above.:
+To enable/disable global freeleech or double upload events, you need to adjust the following environment variables in the `.env` file and then [restart the tracker](#startingrestarting-unit3d-announce).

 ```sh
 # The upload_factor is multiplied by 0.01 before being multiplied with